Marchusky/Bull-madness/README.md

 # Goal of the Game
-The player has to pass through the maximum number of columns in 60sec.
+The player has to change the colors of the maximum number of columns in 60sec.
 Let's see who keeps the highscore.

 # Game Mechanics
-The bull passes through the columns to win points, there's a time limit of 60sec so be carefull and use the turbo to get as many columns as possible.
+The bull passes through the columns to win points, each round the color changes to differenciate wich columns have been passd.
+There's a time limitof 60sec so be carefull and use the turbo to get as many columns as possible.